Flensburg station

+Flensburg station (Bahnhof Flensburg; Flensborg Banegård) is the main station of the town of Flensburg in the German state of Schleswig-Holstein.
+The station is located some distance from the city centre in the Südstadt district in southern Flensburg, just south of the Innenstadt district.

-Flensburg station is the main station of the city of Flensburg in the German state of Schleswig-Holstein.
-Lines run from it to Kiel, to Hamburg via Schleswig and Neumünster and to Fredericia in Denmark.
-Between December 2007 and December 2015, Flensburg was connected to Deutsche Bahn's Intercity-Express network.
+Flensburg station is an important junction station, and lines run from it to Kiel, to Hamburg via Schleswig and Neumünster and to Fredericia in Denmark.
 The station also handles cross-border rail traffic between Germany and Denmark.

+The first station in Flensburg opened in 1854 and was located in the city centre.
+It was moved to its current location in 1927.
+Between December 2007 and December 2015, Flensburg was connected to Deutsche Bahn's Intercity Express network.

 History

 On 1 April 1854 the Flensburg–Tönning line was opened by the British entrepreneur, Sir Samuel Morton Peto to a station outside the city at Holzkrug.
 On 4 October, its station in the city was opened, which became known as the English Station (Englischer Bahnhof).
 This station was at the south end of Flensburg Fjord in the Flensburg old town and was formally handed over for operations on 25 October by the Danish king, Frederik VII.

 Ten years later, in 1864, the line was extended to Vojens in North Schleswig (now in Denmark) and soon after to Fredericia.
 In 1869, the current, shorter route to Hamburg via Schleswig and Rendsburg was put into operation.

 In 1883 the original, simple station building was replaced by a more complex design of Johannes Otzen, a famous church architect.
 The original station was subsequently converted into Germany's first bus station.
 On 1 February 1927, the present station was inaugurated outside Flensburg’s old town, on the North Schleswig Loop, which avoids the old Flensburg terminal station.
 Trains to and from Denmark run over a loop, which is several kilometres long, to reach the station.
 The station in the town built in 1883 became a freight yard and was later closed.

 Passenger services were closed on the line to Husum via Löwenstedt in 1959.
 In 1981, the last service ran on the line to Niebüll.